777arc/PySDR/content/iq_files.rst

  sample_count = signal.sample_count
  signal_duration = sample_count / sample_rate

-For more details reference `the SigMF documentation <https://github.com/gnuradio/SigMF>`_.
+For more details reference `the SigMF Python documentation <https://github.com/sigmf/sigmf-python>`_.

 A little bonus for those who read this far; the SigMF logo is actually stored as a SigMF recording itself, and when the signal is plotted as a constellation (IQ plot) over time, it produces the following animation: